SalomePlatform/shaper/src/ExchangePlugin/doc/exportFeature.rst

 Export
 ======

-The feature export allows to export objects from the current study to an external file.
+The  export feature allows exporting objects from the current study to an external file.

-It is possible to export objects into files in following formats: BREP, STEP, IGES, XAO.
+It is possible to export objects to files in the following formats: BREP, STEP, IGES, XAO.
 To export objects to a file:

 #. select in the Main Menu *Part - > Export* item  or
 #. click **Export** button in the toolbar.